Vyral/jim-crotwell-recruiting/_posts/2018-11-25-the-3-types-of-agents-found-during-market-shifts.md

 Here’s an interesting statistic: The last time we had a shift in the market about 10 years ago, Keller Williams was the No. 4 real estate company in the nation.
 We emerged from that shift as the No. 1 company.
 That means those realist agents, who studied proven models and systems, were attracted to our business and succeeded by joining us.

 That period was a lot like today—the market is shifting again.
 With that in mind, I want to invite you to come pick up a free copy of “The Shift.”
 I’d be happy to share it with you, and when you’ve read it, we can talk about it further, if you’d like.
-There are actually 12 tactics to engage in the shift and see it less as a scary market change and more as what we call “the gift of the shift.”<br><br>If you would like a free copy of “The Shift” or you have any other questions, feel free to reach out and contact me.
+There are actually 12 tactics to engage in during the shift and see it less as a scary market change and more as what we call “the gift of the shift.”<br><br>If you would like a free copy of “The Shift” or you have any other questions, feel free to reach out and contact me.
 I look forward to speaking with you.